 The Order of the Stick has plenty of these, acting as both tiny details and important plot pieces throughout the course of the comic.
 The most significant of which being an elder dragon who happens to be the mother of a young adult dragon the main characters killed over 400 strips earlier.

 Hobgoblin Mother: You clean that spill up this instant, Hobgoblin Cleric #2!
 I need to go change your brother, Hobgoblin Warrior from Strip #443, Panel 3.

-An untitled webcomic frequently makes use this, frequently brining up often inconsequential side points from older comics and twisting their meaning and often connecting them to all kinds of other events.
+An untitled webcomic frequently makes use of this, frequently bringing up often inconsequential side points from older comics and twisting their meaning and often connecting them to all kinds of other events.
 Recently it has been revealed that this is all the machination of the Illuminati of which Steve Jobs is a member.

 Appears a few times in Something Positive.
 First is the reference to "I lava you," first seen on a note read by Davan and Nancy, and later repeated in a joke between Lisa and Gaspar.

 There's also the time when Aubrey and Kestrel entered a supply closet in the Nerdrotica building, where Aubrey stored some props from her less successful escapades.
 She is shown picking up a Cthulu mask, a reference to an earlier plot where she attempted to film a show called "My Neighbor Cthulu."

 Questionable Content's strip 1707 has a continuity nod from perhaps as early as strip 270, as Jeff spontaneously decided to draw Faye, Penelope and Hannelore with their old hairstyles.
 The nod may be to an even earlier hairstyle, if you count when Faye wore her hair with clips in colours other than red.